-Steve is a board member of the local economic development committees of Romeoville and Crest Hill, and is involved with the Will County Center for Economic Development.
+Steve Caton is a board member of the local economic development committees of Romeoville and Crest Hill and is involved with the Will County Center for Economic Development.
 He takes the approach of working with investors, businesses, and the local communities to properly price assets, and make every transaction a win-win for all involved.
-Steve has also represented the interests of the following companies with their commercial real estate needs: Medici, Bulldog Ale House, McDonalds, Road Ranger, Marathon Oil, DTD Investments, MB Financial, Lee Fry Properties, Atlas Oil, Circle K, LA Fitness, Limestone Brewing Company, Merlins, Dunkin Donuts, Mid America Development Group, Cambria Hotels, Holiday Inn Express, Nova Cinemas, Nascar Carwash, and Walgreens.
+Steve Caton has also represented the interests of the following companies with their commercial real estate needs: Medici, Bulldog Ale House, McDonald's, Road Ranger, Marathon Oil, DTD Investments, MB Financial, Lee Fry Properties, Atlas Oil, Circle K, LA Fitness, Limestone Brewing Company, Merlins, Dunkin Donuts, Mid America Development Group, Cambria Hotels, Holiday Inn Express, Nova Cinemas, Nascar Carwash, and Walgreens.

 As a member of ICSC, NAR, NICAR, and CCIM, and various chambers of commerce, Steve strives to develop professionally and stay connected in the marketplace to position his clients' needs with a market expert and to give them an edge.
 Steve's primary areas of expertise are commercial leasing and sales, investment sales, land acquisition, and developer representation.